What ACoAs Know & Don’t Know

 🦋

 IS NOT…❖…trying to permanently ‘fix’ our childhood damage, eliminating all character defects, doing is easily it & quickly.
-Any effort to fix ourselves means we think we’re bad, that our badness is our own fault, SO we’re responsible for doing anything we can to eradicate it.
+Any effort to fix ourself means we think we’re bad, & that our badness is our own fault, SO we’re responsible for doing anything we can to eradicate it.
 (BTW, this is one of the reasons why many ACoAs are suicidal & want to be dead)

 IS…❧…accepting that alcoholism & co-dependence have left deep scars & emotional hangovers.
 (Good / bad parenting @ ACoA site).
 These will take our life-time to gradually heal.
 Being human means we’ll never be perfect – but Recovery IS truly possible!
 Many have proven it.